 For now, I am just going to say that The Big Hole is beautiful and our guide was a delight.

-On our arrival back at Kimberley Station at 17:00, we were greeted with a small glass of Sherry.
+On our arrival back at Kimberley Station to 17:00, we were greeted with a small glass of Sherry.
 As with lots of things on the Blue Train, these were stamped with the logo.
 However, we were told that these were ours to keep as a little souvenir of our time on the train.
 We don’t often drink sherry…OK, we never drink sherry…but these are proudly displayed amongst our glass collection and they will be used for other liquor/liqueur purposes.

 There was also another present from the Blue Train that evening but we don’t want to spoil all the surprises so you’ll have to book and find out yourselves.